Surprising Millennial Banking Trends

 - Payment and money transfer services (think Venmo or Square Cash)

 - Investing and savings apps

 - Bill payment and expense tracking apps

-Eighty-two percent of the nation's largest credit unions, for example, offer free checking compared to just 38 percent of banks.
+82% of the nation's largest credit unions, for example, offer free checking compared to just 38% of banks.